AryanMP16/QuLib/README.md

 ```math
 k_1 = \frac{dy}{dx}(x_n+h, y_n+hk_3)
 ```
-But we have a second order differential equation, so how can we apply the Runge Kutta method to it?
-The key is that we can split a second order differential equation into a system of first-order differential equations.
+Though we have a second order differential equation, we can separate it manually into a system of first-order differential equations.
 Specifically, if we restrict ourselves to 1 dimension:

 ```math
 -\frac{\hbar^2}{2\mu} \frac{\partial^2}{\partial x^2} \psi(x) + V(x)\psi(x) = E\psi(x)